-Facility-initiated referrals only apply to Title XIX DAHS services.
-Only Medicaid eligible applicants are eligible for facility-initiated referrals.
-The facility may admit and begin services for a Medicaid recipient before receiving approval from HHSC if it is willing to risk the loss of revenue if the applicant is determined ineligible.
-The applicant cannot be currently receiving DAHS at any other facility that has a DAHS contract.

-Applicants have freedom of choice in the selection of qualified providers.
-CCSE staff and the regional nurse must coordinate transfers from one DAHS facility to another to prevent duplication of services or gaps in coverage.
+Only Medicaid recipients are eligible for facility-initiated referrals.
+The facility may admit and serve the Medicaid recipient before approval by the Texas Health and Human Services Commission (HHSC) is obtained if it is willing to risk the loss of revenue if the applicant is determined ineligible.
+The individual cannot be someone who is currently receiving DAHS at any facility that has a DAHS contract.
+Individuals have freedom of choice in the selection of qualified providers.
+It is critical that the case worker and/or regional nurse coordinate transfers from one DAHS facility to another to prevent duplication of services or gaps in coverage.